Spellcasting Rules

 • Only one magical headband effect may be worn at a time.

-• A weapon may have only one magical effect unless specified otherwise.
+• A weapon may have only one magical effect buff active.

 • You may use two buffed weapons if each is enchanted separately.